 3. The Father will help us (14:23).
 Notice verse 23, "Jesus replied, 'If anyone loves me, he will obey my teaching."
 Stop there.
 What's true of a person who loves Jesus?
 He will obey my teaching.
 And what's the essence of that teaching?
 Love one another as I have loved you.
 And what's true of that person?
 Notice the rest of verse 23, "...My Father will love him, and we will come to him and make our home with him."

 You say, "I can't love that person!
 It's too hard!"

 Is it too hard for God the Father who has sovereignly placed that person in your life?
 It's not.
 And know this.
 God the Father didn't just put that person in your life.
 Jesus says that He and the Father will come to you and make their home with you!
 So we're not alone in this assignment.

 And lest we miss the point, Jesus gives an illustration in chapter 15.
-Fruit.
+About fruit.
 The point?
+Again, let's not miss the connection.